-Brands, businesses, educational partners and publishers can host and engage their communities around their content and reward them with branded Social Tokens within the VersoView ecosystem.
-Our VersoView application and patentpending AI web-app is the gateway through which thriving communities are created, facilitated, and rewarded.
-As the lifeblood of the VersoView platform, the VersoView Token (\$VVT) is the multifunctional, deflationary currency that fuels the ecosystem.
-VVT is used for payments within the ecosystem and acts as a staking mechanism for minting branded Social Tokens used within communities built around publications, corporate reports, educational material, brands or product stories.
-Be part of this story.
+Brands, businesses, educational institutions, bloggers and publishers can host and engage their communities around their content and reward them with branded Social Tokens within the VersoView ecosystem.
+As the lifeblood of the VersoView platform, the VersoView Token (\$VVT) is the multifunctional, deflationary currency that fuels the ecosystem. content.

+VVT is used for ecosystem engagement rewards and serves as the underlying unit of account for payments within the platform as well as for Social Token fungibility and liquidity.
+In addition, branded Social Tokens can be used within individual communities built around Be part of this story.